egehanemre/BootcampProject/README.md

  ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/grafik.png)

- **Sprint Review**: We focused on completing the art and structuring the interface.
-While doing this, we added the animations and audio files.
-Finally, we fixed the bugs, made the necessary adjustments and finished the playable demo.

  **Final visuals of the game**:
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss1.png)
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss2.png)
 ![Screenshot Daily](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/game_ss3.png)

+ **Sprint Review**: We focused on completing the art and structuring the interface.
+While doing this, we added the animations and audio files.
+Finally, we fixed the major bugs, made the necessary adjustments and finished the playable demo.

+Sprint Retrospective:
+Art and Interface Completion: The focus on completing the art assets and structuring the interface was successful.
+The final visuals of the game are polished and cohesive.
+Animations and Audio Integration: Integrating animations and audio files added a layer of polish to the game.
+Bug Fixes and Adjustments: Major bugs were successfully addressed, and necessary adjustments were made to ensure a smooth and enjoyable gameplay experience.
+Playable Demo Completion: The team successfully completed the playable demo.